Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

  .jpg
  .png

-#### Ribbon Examples

-Examples are provided in module SERIAL_RIBBON.bas showing how to call functions from the Ribbon.

 #### VBA Development

-Further VBA development is required to ...
+Further VBA development is required to make the document suitable for your usage.